DXHeroes/knowledge-base-content/practices/software_documentation.md

 - to improve your brand.
 High-quality end-user documentation ensures your customers that you are there to support them and help them.
 - with communication.
 Software documentation serves as a communication tool between the team members, stakeholders, and your future self.

-## Problems the Software Documentation Solves
+## Problems solved by Software Documentation

 - [Poor code quality](/problems/poor-code-quality)
 - ["Not my problem" mentality](/problems/not-my-problem-mentality)